DATA-606-2023-FALL-TUESDAY/Balaji_Manoj_Jollu/docs/proposal.md

    - Property price predictions are important because they affect investment decisions, advise purchasers and sellers, influence real estate development, inform policy decisions, and serve as economic indicators.
 However, these predictions are loaded with risk and should be considered with other criteria for well-informed decision-making.

 ### - What are your research questions?

--	These questions inspire the evolution of property price prediction, allowing for better informed decision-making and the creation of precise prediction systems.

-   * Essential variables: we seek what variables influence property values, such as location, size, amenities, and economic factors.
+   * Essential variables: we seek what variables influence property values, such as location, size, amenities , property type .

-   * Model Effectiveness: They evaluate which machine learning or statistical models, such as linear regression or neural networks, are more effective in predicting prices (Linear Regression,Decision Trees and Random Forest,XGBoost or LightGBM,Support Vector,Regression (SVR),K-Nearest Neighbors (KNN)).

-   * Temporal Trends: They study if models can explain for how real estate values vary over

-   * Considering Risk: They explore strategies to take risk and uncertainty into account when making forecasts, particularly in erratic markets.

-   * Ethical Concerns: They address possible biases in data or algorithms that may disproportionately influence specific demographic groups in property price projections.
+   * Model Effectiveness: Evaluating the effectiveness of machine learning models for predicting prices, such as Linear Regression, Decision Trees and Random Forest, XGBoost, LightGBM, Support Vector Regression (SVR), and K-Nearest Neighbors (KNN) using our dataset and problem you are working with.

 ## 3. Data